Glossary of Business Insurance Terms

 Logos of Insureon's business insurance carrier partners

-Workers’ compensation class codes
+Workers’ compensation class codes (NCCI codes)

 What are workers’ compensation class codes?

-Why are workers’ compensation class codes necessary?
+Why workers' comp class codes matter

 Is NCCI the only system for workers’ compensation risk classification?

-Thirty-five states use the standard NCCI system, and 10 states have modified NCCI’s class codes.
 Five have opted out entirely, creating their own homegrown systems for evaluating workers’ compensation risks (California, New Jersey, New York, Delaware, and Pennsylvania).
-Learn more about workers’ compensation laws in your state.

-Compare business insurance quotes from top carriers
+Find workers' comp insurance quotes from top carriers.

 Small business owner looking for insurance quotes on their tablet.